5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

 **`Cpuid1Mask`**: FFFFFFFF000000000000000000000000 </br>
 **`MinKernel`**: 19.0.0

 Since the Comet Lake CPU family is only supported on macOS Catalina and newer, the minimum Darwin Kernel requirement is 19.0.0.
-This also means that this fake CPUID is only appliad for macOS Catalina and newer.
+This also means that this fake CPUID is only applied for macOS Catalina and newer.
 Running older versions of macOS requires using a fake CPUID of an older CPU supported by the macOS version you want to use.

 12th Gen Intel Core (Codename "Alder Lake") requires [***SSDT-PLUG-ALT***](https://github.com/5T33Z0/OC-Little-Translated/blob/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/SSDT-PLUG-ALT.dsl) instead of ***SSDT-PLUG***.
 It's contained in the **Docs** folder of the OpenCore Package as well.